Be Crocwise around the water—communication resources

-The Queensland Government’s Be Crocwise communication activities form part of the Department of Environment, Science and Innovation’s broader Be Crocwise education and public safety program.
+The Queensland Government’s Be Crocwise communication activities form part of the Department of the Environment, Tourism, Science and Innovation’s broader Be Crocwise education and public safety program.

-Be Crocwise aims to encourage residents and visitors in Croc Country to adopt Be Crocwise behaviours before visiting the water, and when they’re around the water, to reduce their risk of a crocodile attack.
+Be Crocwise aims to encourage residents and visitors in crocodile habitat areas to adopt Be Crocwise behaviours before visiting the water, and when they’re around the water, to reduce their risk of a crocodile attack.

 Shareable communication resources include: